jimsimonz/ContextualSplashBug/README.md

 # ContextualSplashBug

 Project to repro black screen in VR preview over link
+- Tested with the Oculus Fork 5.4.2. v65

 - Enable airlink and link to Quest
 - Run VR preview